 A few more tips to keep in mind:

-- Your elevator speech needn’t be the 30–60 seconds long as is commonly recommended.
+- Your elevator speech needn’t be 30 to 60 seconds long as is commonly recommended.
 If you are able to say who you are and what you do in one statement, run with it.
 Just make certain that your statement is interesting or compelling enough to guarantee a response question.

 - Practice your statement just enough that your delivery is natural, but don’t over rehearse or overthink it.